SuchPige/SuchPige/README.md

 About me:
 🌱 Fresh IT Grad
-👁‍🗨 Wide interest in tech
+👁‍🗨 Interest in solution and full stack
 📢 Open to all opportunities